debraysimon/tpxle-doc/docs/abeeway-trackers-reference-guide/AbeewayRefGuide_2.3/downlink-messages/parameters-configuration/readme.md

 <sup>(2)</sup>  If the bit is set, the advertising is activated when the tracker is turned on, with a debug downlink or in case of Compact Tracker when the special Reed switch sequence is detected.

-<sup>(3)</sup>  Force a new join to the LoRaWAN&trade; network when the tracker is turned on after it was in OFF mode due to a downlink or a user action.
+<sup>(3)</sup>  Force a new join to the LoRaWAN™ network when the tracker is turned on after it was in OFF mode due to a downlink or a user action.

 <sup>(4)</sup>  It is only useful when the tracker is used BLE bonded with a mobile  or a tablet